maitchison/Gated-Linear-Networks/README.md

 # Gausian Gated-Linear-Networks

 This project will implement [Gausian-Gated Linear Networks](https://arxiv.org/pdf/2006.05964.pdf) in PyTorch and experiment with their use in [Distributional Reinforcement Learning](https://arxiv.org/pdf/1707.06887.pdf).
-Currently it just aims to reproduce some of the results in the GNL paper.
+Currently it just aims to reproduce some of the results in the GLN paper.

 ## Usage